saikojosh/Object-Assign-Deep/README.md

 | Option         | Default Value | Description |
 |----------------|---------------|-------------|
 | arrayBehaviour | "replace"     | By default arrays in later objects will overwrite earlier values, but you can set this to "merge" if you want to concatenate the arrays instead. |

+If you need more customisation options please take a look at the [Object-Extender](https://npmjs.org/package/object-extender) module which builds upon Object-Assign-Deep.